bash/terminal-dark-light-agenda/x11-colors/readme.md

 | [Windows Console Host][conhost-src]   | yes               | yes          | yes      | no                 |                                                         |

 ## Emitted Formats
+Survey of the format used by terminals in response to `OSC 10` / `OSC 11` queries.

 | Terminal                         | `rgb:<r>/<g>/<b>` | additional                     |
 |----------------------------------|-------------------|--------------------------------|
 | hterm                            | —                 | —                              |